release-manager-2023/concurso-intersystems-2023/backend/README.md

 Submitted to InterSystems Java Contest 2023

+InterSystems [IRIS](https://www.intersystems.com/data-platform/) is a high-performance database that powers transaction processing applications around the world.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .